hbctraining/Shell-for-bioinformatics/lessons/07_permissions_and_environment_variables.md

 $ /home/rsk27/installations/alignment_tools/dna/bowtie/bowtie2 <inputfile>
 ```

-However, if `/home/rsk27/installations/alignment_tools/dna/bowtie` is part of the `$PATH` variable you can instead just type:
+However, if `/home/rsk27/installations/alignment_tools/dna/bowtie` is part of the `${PATH}` variable you can instead just type:

 ```bash
 $ bowtie2 <inputfile>
 ```

-#### Closer look at the inner workings of the shell, in the context of $PATH
+#### Closer look at the inner workings of the shell, in the context of ${PATH}

 Each time you log in to a cluster, or start a new interactive session on a compute node, 2 special shell scripts are run automatically in the background.
 You have the ability to modify these scripts, so if you want to customize your environment you can add the customizing commands to these shell scripts.
-One common use of this is to add an `export` command that adds paths to the pre-existing contents of the `$PATH` environment variable.
+One common use of this is to add an `export` command that adds paths to the pre-existing contents of the `${PATH}` environment variable.

 So, what are these files and where are they located?
 These are called `.bashrc` and `.bash_profile`, and they are located in your home directory.
 You can create them if they don't exist, and Shell will use them!